Rental Reference Letters (Landlord, Tenant) – Free Templates

 • Conclusion: The concluding section of the letter provides the following information:

-3. Signature: The previous landlord or the writer of the letter should then sign the letter.
-If the letter is a hard copy, it should be signed by hand.
+• Signature: The previous landlord or the writer should then sign the letter.
+If it is a hard copy, it should be signed by hand.

-Tip: When writing a letter to provide a reference for someone’s rental history, the writer should ensure that the content does not discriminate against the tenant’s race, color, religion, sex, national origin, family status, disability, or any other protected classes indicated in the fair housing laws.
-Such discrimination will be considered a violation of the fair housing law even if they are used to favor the tenant.
+When writing a letter to provide a reference for someone’s rental history, the writer should ensure that the content does not discriminate against the tenant’s race, color, religion, sex, national origin, family status, disability, or any other protected classes indicated in the fair housing laws.
+Such discrimination will be considered a violation of the fair housing law, even if it is used to favor the tenant.
 The writer should also consider checking local laws to avoid discriminating against additional protected classes listed by local authorities.
-A lawyer can review the letter before sending it as an extra precaution.
+A lawyer can review it before sending it as an extra precaution.

 Rental Reference Letter